SEND Information Report

 Additional and/or different provision is provided for pupils with a range of needs, including:

-- Sensory, Medical and Physical – e.g. hearing impairment, sensory processing difficulties, epilepsy.
+- Sensory and/or Physical Needs – e.g. hearing impairment, sensory processing difficulties, epilepsy.

 - Communication and Interaction – e.g. autistic spectrum condition, selective mutism, speech and language difficulties.